Free-form Design of Discrete Architectural Surfaces by use of Circle Packing: Implementation of our method

 \section{Implementation of our method}

 In the previous section, we summarised how various properties are determined on the surface as functions of other properties.
-A mesh defines the topology and serves as a container of geometric structures.
-An embedding is a function $\psi: \mathcal{V}\to \R^3$ specifying the vertex coordinates $\{v_i\in \R^3|i\in \mathcal{V}\}$.
-An embedding defines the metric, which is a function $\ell: \mathcal{E}\to \R$ specifying the edge lengths $\{l_{ij}\in \R|e_{ij}\in \mathcal{E}\}$.
-The shapes of the faces (triangle panels) and the Gaussian curvatures are solely determined by the metric independent of an embedding.
-On the other hand, a circle packing is a function $r: \mathcal{V}\to \R$ specifying the radius of a circle centred at each vertex.
-A conformal structure $\eta: \mathcal{E}\to \R$ is determined by the circle packing and the metric.
-In the opposite way, a conformal structure together with a circle packing determines a metric.
-Table \ref{tab:structures} summarises the relations among various structures on a mesh.
+A mesh defines the topology and serves as a container of geometric structures. {It carries the information on the number of triangle panels and how they are connected.
+A metric is a function $\ell: \mathcal{E}\to \R$ specifying the edge lengths $\{l_{ij}\in \R|e_{ij}\in \mathcal{E}\}$, which determines the shape of each panel.
+An embedding is a function $\psi: \mathcal{V}\to \R^3$ specifying the vertex coordinates $\{v_i\in \R^3|i\in \mathcal{V}\}$, that is, how each panel is placed.
+The Gaussian curvatures are solely determined by the metric (the panel shape) independent of an embedding.
+Therefore, to obtain a surface with prescribed Gaussian curvatures, we have to find the appropriate metric.
+Instead of handling the edge lengths directly, we can consider proxy variables.
+A circle packing is a function $r: \mathcal{V}\to \R$ specifying the radius of a circle centred at each vertex.
+A conformal structure $\eta: \mathcal{E}\to \R$ together with a circle packing determines a metric.} Table \ref{tab:structures} summarises the relations among various structures on a mesh.

 When we would like to control a certain property, say the Gaussian curvature, we can deform upstream properties such as edge lengths and circle packing radii.
 This allows us flexibility in choosing design variables when the problem is formulated in terms of an optimisation problem.